-Click on the map to the right or a building name below for more information about each building on the Luther Seminary campus.
+Click on the building name below for more information about each building on the Luther Seminary campus.

 1501 Fulham Street

 Northwestern Hall houses Luther Seminary's Administrative offices, the Chapel of the Cross and classrooms.

 First Level - Business Office, Financial Aid, Seminary Relations, Student Affairs and the Auditorium.

 Second Level - Registrar, Chapel of the Cross and classrooms.

 This main building on campus contains the Chapel of the Incarnation, Cafeteria and main Dining Room and Luther Seminary Bookstore.
 The Campus Center is also the location for the campus Information Desk and main switchboard.

 Lower Level - Lecture hall and seminar meeting rooms.